agooddaytowork/tcbhomework/README.md

 ## Run the homework solution

-nnavigate to root folder of this repo, from there run below command:
+Navigate to root folder of this repo, from there run below command:

 ```
 go run cmd/poolservice-server/main.go --port 5000